Saint Seiya: The Movie: New characters

-Eri is a volunteer at the Star Children Academy where Seiya, his sister older Seika, and Seiya's childhood friend Miho grew up.
+Erie is a volunteer at the Star Children Academy where Seiya, his sister older Seika, and Seiya's childhood friend Miho grew up.
 Her wish on a falling star was stolen by Eris.
-The goddess took control over Eri's body until Eris could be completely revived into this world again.
-Eri and Hyōga felt a close connection when they first met.
+The goddess took control over Erie's body until Eris could be completely revived into this world again.
+Erie and Hyōga felt a close connection when they first met.